 Introduction

-Selected solo screenings/exhibitions include: MoMA (New York); BOZAR (Brussels); National Gallery of Art (Washington DC); Academy Museum, (Los Angeles); Museum of the Moving Image (New York); Barbican Centre (London); e-flux (New York); Filmoteca de Catalunya (Barcelona); LUX (London); among others.
+Selected solo screenings/exhibitions include: MoMA (New York); BOZAR (Brussels); National Gallery of Art (Washington DC); Barbican Centre (London); Academy Museum (Los Angeles); Eye Film Museum (Amsterdam); e-flux (New York); Project Arts Centre (Dublin); Filmoteca de Catalunya (Barcelona); Walker Art Center (Minneapolis), Museum of the Moving Image (New York); LUX (London); among others.

 Her films have received numerous awards, several Oscar-qualifying, including the Gold Hugo at the 58th Chicago International Film Festival; Best Documentary Short at the 72nd Melbourne International Film Festival; the Tiger Short Award at the 51st IFF Rotterdam, and the Cinema & Gioventù Best International Short Film award at the 77th Locarno Film Festival.
 They have also screened at NYFF (New York), TIFF (Toronto), and BFI London Film Festival.